llysmspn/llysmspn.github.io/README.md

 > hover text on the tabs should be black

 Better page hierarchy
-> I think we need a single h1 at the top to say what the page is about, and each section shopuld be h2 and below
+> I think we need a single h1 at the top to say what the page is about, and each section should be h2 and below

 Mobile support
 > make it mobile friendly, so that smaller screens have a hamburger button